Create and use a mock server using the Postman API

 Set up a collection for mocking

-Add a new HTTP request to the testAPI collection.
-In the example below, the collection has one request called Request 1 that sends a GET request to https://postman-echo.com/get?test=123.
-Feel free to add more requests if you like.
+2. Add an HTTP request to the collection.
+For this example, the collection uses a Request 1 request that sends a GET request to https://postman-echo.com/get?test=123.

 Response saved as an example